 1. For the apple filling, cut the apple into ½-inch (1.25cm) chunks.
 Place them in a heavy saucepan with 2 to 3 tablespoons water and the lemon juice.
 Cover and cook until the apples are soft but not falling apart, about 6 to 8 minutes.
 Stir often at the beginning to prevent it from sticking to the bottom of the pan.
 Dust with the flour and cook, stirring often, until it thickens, about 3 minutes.
 Remove from the heat and let cool.

 2. Toast the walnuts in an ungreased pan until fragrant.
 Let cool, then chop coarsely.

 3. Place the raisins in a heatproof bowl and cover with hot water.
 Let soak for a few minutes, then drain well.

-4. In a bowl, mix apples, walnuts, raisins, honey and cinnamon and stir until thoroughly combined.
+4. In a bowl, mix apples, walnuts, raisins, honey, cinnamon and ginger and stir until thoroughly combined.

 5. For the challah combine the yeast with the lukewarm water in a small bowl and let stand for 10 minutes, until frothy.